 Once you have imported, normalised and published multiple datasets, you can now begin analysing and querying your data.

-To start, you can gain an early insight into the relationship between each pair of datasets by switching to the Connections tab.
+To start, you can gain an early insight into the relationship between each pair of datasets by switching to the Connections List tab.
 Here, you will see the overlap and information on the keys and categories contained in each pair.
-The keys will be used during the queries to link the records records referring to the same individual.
+The keys will be used during the queries to link the records referring to the same individual.

-Next, switch to the Query Tool to begin building, testing and running queries.
+Next, use the Query Tool to begin building, testing and running queries.
 A query on InfoSum Platform - just like a query in a conventional database - is a way of filtering, combining and analysing data.
 You can refer to multiple datasets in a single query and the datasets will be automatically joined, where there is a common key.

 All queries must be written in InfoSum’s proprietary query language, the Insight Query Language (IQL).
 IQL is loosely based on SQL, so if you’re used to writing SQL you will find the syntax to be similar, and enables the unique capabilities of the Platform.